How to Respond to Negative Customer Feedback

 Negative reviews can make you sick to your stomach or make you furious.
 But don’t let emotions take over.
 Calibrate your response well by following the best practices explained below.

-Aim to acknowledge negative reviews and feedback fast.
+Aim to acknowledge negative reviews and feedback quickly.
 Thank the customer for providing feedback and letting them know their concerns are being taken seriously.

 53% of customers expect a response to a negative review within seven days, while 33% expect a response within three days.